|Birth: ||Mar. 5, 1892|

 As a young boy, he drank too much of the area's famed Pluto mineral water and became quite sick, thus earning the nickname of "Pluto" and sometimes shortened to merely "Plute".
 Few people, even relatives, ever knew his proper name was Albert and he had no given middle name.

-Albert wed Dessie Murel Mickler on July 6, 1915 in French Lick, IN (daughter of Theophilus Key & Mollie [Padgett] Mickler).
+Albert wed Dessie Muriel Mickler on July 6, 1915 in French Lick, IN (daughter of Theophilus Key & Mollie [Padgett] Mickler).
 They brought forth two daughters, Kathryn Louise in 1915 and Ruth Evelyn in 1927.
-Aunt Kay & Oral "Pert" Enlow had Larry Paul and Ruth, & Lawrence "Melvin" Heckler had Jerry Lynn, Monty Lynn, and Chiquita Leilania.
+Aunt Kay wed Oral "Pert" Enlow, and had one son, Larry Paul Enlow.
+Daughter Ruth wed Lawrence "Melvin" Heckler, and had Jerry Lynn, Monty Lynn, and Chiquita Leilania Heckler.

 "Plute" entered the U.S. Army in 1917 and became a Drill Sergeant, was stationed in Chillicothe, Ohio when he came down with the deadly influenza, put out on a screen porch to die with other sick soldiers stricken by the country-wide epidemic, but recovered.
 Around 1918-19, while packed up to be flown to France, he was returned home to his wife and 3 yr. old daughter as a result of the Signing of the Armistice, ending World War I.